Preparing a Place

 than four days.

-- When the mother hen loses interest with chicks, it is time to return
+- When the mother hen loses interest with chicks, it is time

-should quickly begin laying again.
+and she should quickly begin laying again.

-- When the chicks are about the same size as the adult birds, they too
+- When the chicks are about the same size as the adult birds,

-for too long or unsupervised until they are adult sized..
+the open for too long or unsupervised until they are adult sized..